 (If you happen to buy the board using the link above, I get a little pocket change.
 Enough for coffee.
 Not enough for a pony.)

-And if you’re looking for more practices to help you develop a centered body, my ebook Perfect Posture for Life lays out just such exercises with step by step guides and photos to help you alleviate muscle tension that’s pulling your body out of alignment.
-You can order it here.
+And if you’re looking for more practices to help you develop a centered body, my Posture Rehab system lays out just such exercises with step by step videos to help you alleviate muscle tension that’s pulling your body out of alignment.